Skip to content

 Building a player prop model

 Props are where the modeling work pays off most.
-The book posts hundreds of lines per week, the soft ones get shaded but rarely killed, and a calibrated projection beats a feel pick by a wider margin than on game lines.
-The trick is building from features upward rather than guessing at outputs.
+The book posts hundreds of lines per week, the soft ones get shaded but rarely killed, and an honest projection beats a feel pick by a wider margin than on game lines.
+The trick is building up from the inputs that drive the stat rather than guessing at the final number.

 • Snap percentage — share of offensive snaps the player is on the field.
 The ceiling on every counting stat.